Chaikin Money Flow (CMF) Indicator

 To learn how to add this pinescript in TradingView, click here.

-These strategies are for demonstration purposes only and are not intended for actual trading.
-AlgoTest is not responsible for any profit or loss arising from the use of these sample strategies.
+This strategy is for demonstration purposes only and is not intended for actual trading.
+AlgoTest is not responsible for any profit or loss arising from the use of this sample strategy.

 //@version=5